GuyAwesomeOrg/nemo-cucumberjs/README.md

     Then I am able to create an account
 ```
 World is a constructor function with utility properties, destined to be used in step definitions.
 It can be found under
-`test/functional/support/world.js`. `Nemo` object is initialized here in such a way that the plugin configuration, views
+`test/functional/support/world.js`. `Nemo`  is initialized [hooks](test/functional/step_definitions/hooks.js) in such a way that the plugin configuration, views
 etc are available in tests.
 All helper methods, variables that you want to expose to your tests should be here in
 world.js

 Step definitions is test implementation behind the english feature defined above.
-It can be found in `test/functional/stepdefs/`
+It can be found in [step_definitions](test/functional/step_definitions/paypalRegStepDefs.js)

 # How to run tests
 Before running the tests, make sure to run,